NREL/buildstockbatch/docs/project_defn.rst

 Time Series Export Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Include the ``timeseries_csv_export`` key to include hourly or subhourly results along with the usual
+Optionally, include the ``timeseries_csv_export`` key to include hourly or subhourly results along with the usual
 annual simulation results.
 These arguments are passed directly to the
 `TimeseriesCSVExport measure <https://github.com/NREL/OpenStudio-BuildStock/blob/master/measures/TimeseriesCSVExport/measure.xml>`_
 in OpenStudio-BuildStock.
 Please refer to the measure arguments there to determine what to set them to in your config file.